A step-by-step guide to knitting the gorgeous Shannon Cardigan

 We start with the back panel, it’s the simplest piece of the knit and will give you confidence as you move on to other pieces.
 We knit from the bottom up, starting at the rib and going up to the shoulders.

 Cast on the required number of stitches using your 10mm circular needles.

 Once you've cast on the right number of stitches you move on to the rib.
 We knit the rib following the instructions in your pattern.
-Remember to create a rib we knit 1 stitch, then purl the next.
-Make sure you’re moving your yarn tail from the back to the front of our stitch to ensure the stitch is executed correctly.
+To create a rib we knit 1 stitch, then purl the next, then knit the next, then purl the next and repeat.

 We're going to knit 2 front panels so follow this part twice ✌️

 Good news!
 The front panels are identical to the back in terms of techniques.
 So simply follow the pattern through cast-on, rib stitch, garter stitch and cast-off.

 Onto the sleeves.
 You'll do two of theses too! 😎🧶 We start at the top of the sleeve and knit down to the cuff.